simitomorrow/GENCG/Day 06.md

 ### 5. Eye Pinching

-Lastly the suggestion came to make it pinch its eyes "in the effort" to make a louder sound.
+Lastly, the suggestion came to make it pinch its eyes "in the effort" to make a louder sound.

 {% raw %}
 <iframe src="content/day06/01-5/embed.html" width="800" height="800" frameborder="no"></iframe>